 Staffing is reviewed annually to review additional positions for all areas of the district.
-The changes that we are expecting throughout the forecast will be as follows: in FY22 additional 8 teachers, 2 classified positions and an employee relations administrator, in FY23 adding 3 teachers, FY24 additional 2 teachers and in FY25 and FY26 1 additional teacher each year.
+The changes that we are expecting throughout the forecast will be as follows: in FY22 additional 9 teachers, 1 classified positions and an employee relations administrator, in FY23 adding 1 teacher, FY24 additional 1 teacher, in FY25 4 additional teachers that had been paid through ESSER funds will now be paid through general fund and FY26 1 additional teacher.

 FY22 has the increase of the superintendent from FY21 that was included in purchase services paid to the ESC for the interim-superintendent.
-Substitutes, overtime and other are being increased to the amount that was expended prior to the pandemic.
+Classified substitutes, overtime and other are being increased to the amount that was expended prior to the pandemic.